zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Now, recall the transformation of Equation 17.133 into 17.137, where we introduced the even and off vector spherical functions.
-If the expansion coefficients differ from those of the incident field only by a constant, it's easy to see that the overall structure of the expression remains the same; novel expressions can be obtained by attaching the corresponding factors to the \\(\bm{M}\\) and \\(\bm{N}\\) vectors:
+Now, recall the transformation of the expression of the incident field (Equations 17.133-17.137), where we introduced the even and off vector spherical functions.
+Since the expansion coefficients of the scattered and the internal fields differ from those of the incident field only by a multiplicative factor, it's easy to see that the overall structure of the expression remains the same; novel expressions can be obtained by attaching the corresponding factors to the spherical wave function vectors:

 $$ \tag{17.156}
 \begin{aligned}